AI-sandbox/XGMix/README.md

 - the chromosome
 - genetic marker's physical position in basepair units
 - genetic position in centiMorgans (Currently missing)
-- the genetic marker's numerical index in the rfmix genetic map input file (Currently missing)
+- the genetic marker's numerical index in the genetic map file (Currently missing)

 The remaining columns give the predicted reference panel population.
 A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 4 + 2*(number of genotypes)